Shear Electronics Relic, the bi-timbral OB-X clone made a comeback at SynthPlex 22

 Even if the synth is completely out of my budget, I’m very happy to see that the project with Jakob continues.

 The official price and the release date are TBA.
-But Jacob says that they have enough components to do a limited run of 8 machines with estimated shipping by March 2023.
+But Jacob says they have enough components to do a limited run of 8 machines with estimated shipping by March 2023.
 If you are interested to buy one, you need to get yourself on the waiting list.
 He suggests it will cost at least $6500 USD.

 More information here: Shear Electronics